Maria1681/Executive-BI-Dashboards/README.md

+# Project Intent: Aesthetic Over Analytics
+This repository is a gallery of **visual design and UI experimentation**.

-#  Business Intelligence & Executive Dashboard Showcase
+## Business Intelligence & Executive Dashboard Showcase
+> **Disclaimer:** The visualizations found here are optimized for **aesthetic beauty, motion, and layout**.
+While they may use real datasets, they are not intended to serve as a tool for deep data analysis or business intelligence.

+**Focus areas:**
+* Color theory and typography in dashboards
+* Interactive UI components
 **Portfolio of High-Impact Visualizations in Tableau & Power BI**

 ---